 Question by bullit224 8 years ago

 Do solar panels have to be in direct sunlight?
 I'm looking to make a "Sun Jar" and was wondering if it would work on my balcony.
 The only thing is our balcony doesn't get direct sunlight to it as it's inset into the building and covered by the above apartment's balcony.

-Posted by mrshow555 11 years ago | last reply 3 years ago
+Topic by mrshow555 11 years ago | last reply 3 years ago